 We may collect and store your personal information such as your name, email address, phone number, address, credit card or bank account details, and donation history.
 If you are applying to work or volunteer with the Foundation we may require additional information such as your work history, qualifications, criminal record check and/or Working With Children check.

 Without this personal information, we may be unable to process your donation, verify legitimate enquiries, send you a receipt or offer you employment/volunteer opportunities.

 Where lawful and practical, you may communicate with the Foundation via a pseudonym.
-However this may impact on the Foundation's ability to respond to any enquiry you may make.
+However, this may impact the Foundation's ability to respond to any enquiry you may make.

 What do we do with your personal information?

 Your personal information is held and used to:

 - process donations that you may make to the Foundation